-SC/66b/O05 presents a plan for a cetacean line-transect sighting survey to be conducted by COMHAFAT in coastal waters of Mauritania to Guinea-Bissau during a 15-day cruise within the time period November 2016 to February 2017.
-The research vessel, General Lansana Conte of Guinea (198 tons) will be used.
-Researchers from COMHAFAT member states will conduct the survey, though scientists from non-member states may be involved if COMHAFAT and vessel capacity allow for it.
-Cetacean searching will be conducted using standard closing mode line transect methods under good weather condition (Beaufort wind scale of 3 or less and greater than 2 n.miles in visibility).
-Results will be reported to the Scientific Committee.
+SC/66b/O5 presents a plan for a cetacean line-transect sighting survey to be conducted by COMHAFAT in coastal waters of Mauritania to Guinea-Bissau during a 15-day cruise within the time period November of 2016 to February of 2017.
+The research vessel, GENERAL LANSANA CONTE of Guinea (198 tons) will be used.
+Researchers from COMHAFAT member states will conduct the survey, though scientists from nonmember states may be involved if the COMHAFAT and vessel capacity allow for it.
+Cetacean searching will be conducted using standard closing mode line transect methods under good weather condition (Beaufort wind scale of 3 or less and greater than 2 nm in visibility).
+Results will be reported to the Committee when they will be finalised.

 The sub-committee welcomed this survey proposal and considered it a well-designed project.
 It was determined that IWC oversight was not necessary for this survey.
-The sub-committee looked forward to the results of this survey, in addition to the results of other similar surveys recently conducted by the COMHAFAT.
+The sub-committee looked forward to the results of this survey, in addition to the other similar surveys recently conducted by the COMHAFAT.